-Figure 1, Panel B.1 depicts the experimentation on carbon emission trading policy: 4 centrally-administrated prefectures (Beijing, Tianjin, Shanghai, and Chongqing) and one coastal province (Guangdong) participated as experimentation sites since 2011 - these are some of the most developed localities in the country.
-The policy rolled out to the entire country after just one wave of experimentation.
-Panel B.2 depicts the experimentation on a policy that introduces separation of permits and licenses throughout government bureaucracy: since 2015, the experiment has taken place among 24 prefectures over 3 waves, very much concentrated in the developed, coastal regions and provincial capitals.
-This policy rolled out the entire country in 2018.
+Figure 1, Panel B.1 depicts the experimentation on carbon emission trading policy initiated in 2011, which involves five prefectures (Beijing, Tianjin, Shanghai, Shenzhen, and Chongqing) and two provinces (Guangdong and Hubei), all of which are among the most developed localities in the country.
+The policy rolled out to the entire country in 2021, after just one wave of experimentation.
+Panel B.2 depicts the experimentation on a policy that aims at reducing administrative burdens to firm entry by separating permits from licenses for new firms: since 2015, the experiment has taken place among 24 prefectures over three waves, very much concentrated in the developed, coastal regions and provincial capitals.
+This policy rolled out to the entire country in 2018.

-Panels B.3 and B.4 describe two experiments that do not lead to national policies.
-The experimentation on the introduction of agriculture catastrophe insurance started in 2017, and a total of 14 provinces participated as experimentation sites over 2 waves (see Panel B.3).
+Panels B.3 and B.4 describe two experiments that did not lead to national policies.
+The experimentation on the introduction of agriculture catastrophe insurance started in 2017, and a total of 14 provinces participated as experimentation sites over two waves (see Panel B.3).
 These experimentation sites are inland provinces in Eastern China, as well as those in the Northeast.
-The experimentation ended after 2 waves and this policy did not roll out to the entire country.
-Finally, the experimentation on county fiscal empowerment reform took place over more than a decade, involving 1,246 counties as experimentation sites across more than 10 waves.
+The experimentation ended after two waves and this policy did not roll out to the entire country.
+Finally, as depicted in Panel B.4, the experimentation on county fiscal empowerment reform took place over more than a decade, involving 1,246 counties as experimentation sites across more than 10 waves.
 The experimentation started with developed regions in the earlier waves and moved towards inland, less developed regions.
 The experimentation ended in 2015 and the fiscal empowerment reform did not roll out to the country.